Segments and geographic information

 (1) Excludes stock-based compensation expense which is presented separately

-Other segment items include depreciation and amortization, interest expense, interest income, income tax (benefit) expense, loss on extinguishment of debt and other income, net.
+Other segment items include depreciation and amortization, interest income, net, provision for income taxes, loss on extinguishment of debt and other income (expense), net.

 Fiscal years ended January 31,